 Today's journey is an exhilarating eight-hour drive over the Thrumshing Pass.
-The pass was chiseled from steep rocky cliffs and peaks at 3,750 meters, which is the highest pass in Bhutan that can be crossed by car.
+The pass was chiseled from steep rocky cliffs and peaks at 3,750 meters, making it the highest pass in Bhutan that can be crossed by car.
 There are lush forests, streams and waterfalls along the route.
 This area is a national park that is home to a number of threatened migratory birds.
-Aside from its dramatic scenic beauty and coniferous forests, the park is best known for its rhododenrons, which are breathtaking when in bloom.
+Aside from its dramatic scenic beauty and coniferous forests, the park is best known for its rhododendrons, which are breathtaking when in bloom.

 Arrive in the town of Mongar late in the afternoon.
 This sleepy town is worth exploring on foot on your own.
 Dinner and overnight in Mongar.

 Next you head to Trashigang.
 The drive over Kori La (pass) leads to a 1,630-meter descent through a pretty valley with several charming homes and an old monastery.
-As you approach Trashigang, the dzong comes into view high atop the hills along the Kulong and Gamri rivers.
-Trashigang is a mellow little town situated surrounded by idyllic scenery, with many attractively painted buildings, small shops, and cafes.
+As you approach Trashigang, the Dzong comes into view high atop the hills along the Kulong and Gamri rivers.
+Trashigang is a mellow hamlet surrounded by idyllic scenery, with many attractively painted buildings, small shops, and cafes.
 The town was once an important center for trade with Tibet.
 During your visit you may see nomadic Sakteng and Merak people, who easily stand out due to their unusual garments.
 Overnight in Trashigang.

-Today you will visit Tashiyangtse, which is a small, pretty, quiet town.
+Today you will make a detour to nearby Tashiyangtse, which is another small, pretty little town.
 The people are known for making wooden bowls and containers, which are said to be the best in Bhutan.
 Just below the town is the Chorten Kora.
 Along the way to Tashiyangtse you will stop at the Gom Kora temple, behind which is a large black rock.
 It is said that Guru Rinpoche meditated in a cave in the rock and that you can see the impression of his thumb, his hat, and his body on the rock.
 You will also visit the abandoned iron chain-link bridge behind the village of Duksum.
-It is said that this is the last remaining bridge of those built by a Tibetan bridge builder by the name of Thangtong Gyalpo in the 15th century.
-Later in the day you can relax in Trashigang and enjoy a nice dinner.
+It is said that this is the last remaining bridge of those constructed by a Tibetan bridge builder by the name of Thangtong Gyalpo in the 15th century.
 Overnight in Trashigang.

-There is not much to see between Trashigang and the border town of Samdrup Jongkhar.
-The terrain has rolling ups and downs and passes over Yangphu La (pass).
+The terrain between Trashigang and the border town of Samdrup Jongkhar has rolling ups and downs and passes over Yangphu La (pass).
 Samdrup Jongkar is a major market town for the surrounding mountain districts.
 Overnight in Samdrup Jongkhar.

-You will take an Indian taxi from the border to Guwahati, a major city in India's Assam State, where we can arrange for you to stay in a comfortable international-class hotel.
-Guwahati is served by Jet Airways, Kingfisher Air, and Indigo Airways.
-From here you can fly to Delhi, Kolkata or Patna and connect to international flights or other destinations in India.
+You will take an Indian taxi (not included) from the Bhutanese border to Guwahati, a major city in India's Assam State, where we can arrange for you to stay in a comfortable international-class hotel.
+It is an interesting and historic city that is still fairly undiscovered by tourists, so it's worth an overnight if you have time.
+Guwahati is served by several domestic airlines that serve Delhi, Kolkata or Patna, where you can connect to international flights or domestic destinations.